Erythroplasia of Queyrat Quiz

 Developed by doctors.

-This is usually found in the penis.
+This is a type of early skin cancer usually found on the tip of the penis.
 It is associated with the Human Papillomavirus (HPV) and is more common in uncircumcised men.
-It often presents as a red or scaly rash or patch that does not respond to medication.
+It often presents as persistent a red patch that does not respond to medication.

 • Black/blue/brown spots or moles, on the skin and lining of the mouth